Phenomenology of a vector-field-induced (and possibly parity breaking) compensated isocurvature perturbation

 at $k=0.05$~Mpc$^{-1}$ with $\alpha \sim 450$ \cite{Barreira:2020lva}, but the actual upper bound to ${\cal A}$ may be a bit higher or lower.

 Suppose now that a nonzero CIP perturbation has been detected, and that we would like to figure out if it, or any part of it, arises from a vector field through Eq.~(\ref{eqn:defining}).
 To do so, we derive a quadratic estimator for the components of ${{\bf A}({\bf x})}$ as follows.
-The Fourier components of the CIP and matter perturbation have expectation values,
+Given a realization of the ${\bf A}$ field, the Fourier components of the CIP and matter perturbation have expectation values,

 This implies that every pair $\delta_m({\bf k})$ and $\Delta({\bf k}')$ with ${\bf k}+ {\bf k}' = {\bf K}$ provides an estimator,

 Strictly speaking, Eq.~(\ref{eqn:kkprimeestimator}) provides an estimator only for the projection of ${\bf A}({\bf K})$ along the component of ${\bf k}$ parallel to ${\bf A}$.
 To be a bit more precise, suppose we align the $\hat z$ direction with the direction of the wavevector ${\bf K}$ for the Fourier mode under consideration.
 We can then choose two other directions $\hat x$ and $\hat y$ orthogonal to $\hat z$ and take $\theta$ to be the angle between ${\bf K}$ and ${\bf k}$ and $\phi$ to be the azimuthal angle in the $x$-$y$ plane.
 We then arrive at a vector-valued estimator,